tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 A>
 A> Then the portfolio value is requested and displayed on the UI as **`10,500.99`**

 We'll use [Concordion](http://www.concordion.org) as the framework for automating this as a test.
-We use HTML to document the specification and use Concordion as a way to execute it like a regular JUnit test.
+We use HTML to document the specification and use Concordion to execute it like a regular JUnit test.
 You markup the HTML to encode instructions that Concordion interprets at runtime to call application logic and make assertions.
 After it's done, it outputs the result as a modified version of the specification.
 It's not important that we're using Concordion.
 What is important is that we're producing readable artifacts for the customer.

-The HTML specification for our example would like the following.
+The HTML specification for our example would look like the following.

 {title="Listing 1.1: HTML Specification marked up with Concordion instrumentation", lang="html", line-numbers="on"}